isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <li>
 <p>Applicants should be:
 <br>a)<strong> Doctors </strong>(i.e. clinically qualified with MBBS/MD/BDS)
-with primary appointments of at least Associate Consultant at NHG institutions.
+with primary appointments of at least Associate Consultant at NHG Health institutions.
 <br>OR
 <br>b)<strong> Health Science/Healthcare Professionals</strong> with non-medical
-degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG institutions and have at least 7 years of clinical or research experience.
+degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="[Allied Health Professions | Health Professionals Portal](https://hpp.moh.gov.sg/career-practice/allied-health-professions)" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG Health institutions and have at least 7 years of clinical or research experience.
 Clinical post-graduate qualification would be an advantage.</p>
 <p></p>